precice/config-check/docs/Rules.md

 Participants which are coupled with a parallel coupling-scheme (i.e., coupling-schemes of types `parallel-explicit`, `parallel-implicit` and `multi`) face the same format restrictions as JIT mappings: Only the formats `read-consistent` and `write-conservative` are supported.

+#### Mapping is missing data processing

+Parent declares a read-mapping, but does not read from the corresponding mesh, i.e., Parent has no `read-data` element, that reads from Parent's own mesh as specified in the mapping.

+Similarly, if Parent declares a write-mapping, a `write-data` element should exist, writing to Parent's mesh as specified in the mapping.

 #### Participants of mapping have no m2n exchange